Ordered Patch Theory

 4. M-Normality vs. Borel Normality

-A highly significant mathematical consequence of M-ML-randomness relates to structural frequency.
+A highly significant — now explicitly conjectural — consequence of M-ML-randomness relates to structural frequency.
 Under uniform Lebesgue-ML randomness, a sequence is strictly Borel normal—generating every finite binary string of length k with an identical, uniform frequency.

 However, since \tilde{M} is decidedly non-uniform—skewing heavily to assign massive probability weight to algorithmically simple, compressible, lawfully structured patterns—\tilde{M}-almost-all sequences are NOT uniformly Borel normal.
 Instead, we define their structural limits via \tilde{M}-normality.